FluxML/Optimisers.jl/docs/src/index.md

 Lux describes this separation of parameter storage from model description as "explicit" parameters.
 Beware that it has nothing to do with Zygote's notion of "explicit" gradients.
-(If the same model is written in Flux and Lux, `∇model` above and `∇params` below will often be identical trees of nested `NamedTuple`s.)
+(If the same model is written in Flux and Lux, `∇model` above and `∇params` below will be nearly identical trees of nested `NamedTuple`s.)

 ```julia